Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 \subsubsection{Echo Frame Calculation}

-As shown in Fig.\ref{fig:echoframe}, the ring's speaker emits a Frequency-Modulated Continuous-Wave (FMCW) signal.
-By applying cross-correlation~\cite{C-FMCW} between the transmitted and band-pass filtered (20-24KHz, the same as emitted signals) received signals (orange line in Fig.\ref{fig:echoframe}), we acquire the strengths of the signals at different return/reflection times.
-The value of the pixel represents the strength of correlation.
-The strongest correlation (near 6ms in the correlation graph) at the timestamp $t_{0}$ denotes the direct path between the speaker and the microphone.
-The delay from $t_{0}$, $\tau$ is equivalent to $f_{s}\tau$ pixels in the echo frame, where $f_s = 50$KHz is the sampling rate.
-Meanwhile, $\tau = \frac{2d}{c}$, where $d$ is the distance between the ring and the reflected object, i.e. the hand, and $c$ is the speed of sound, $343m/s$.
-Thus with the C-FMCW method~\cite{C-FMCW} (differs in range resolution from conventional FMCW), a single pixel is equivalent to $\frac{c}{2f_s} = \frac{343m/s}{2\times50\text{KHz}} = 3.43$mm in distance along the y axis and 12ms in time along the x axis.
-The hand is small compared to the theoretical sensing range of C-FMCW (3.43mm/pixel $\times$ 600 pixels $=$ 2.06m).
+As shown in Fig.~\ref{fig:echoframe}, the ring's speaker emits a Frequency-Modulated Continuous-Wave (FMCW) signal.
+The blue box visualizes 3 transmitted frequency sweeps on the left in Fig.~\ref{fig:echoframe}.
+The green box on the left in Fig.~\ref{fig:echoframe} visualizes an example signal received by the microphone.
+By applying cross-correlation~\cite{C-FMCW} between the transmitted and 5-order Butterworth band-pass filtered (20-24KHz, the same as emitted signals) received signals, we acquire the strengths of the signals at different return/reflection times (orange line in Fig.~\ref{fig:echoframe}).
+The strongest correlation (which we centered at 6ms in the correlation graph, like~\cite{EarIO}) at the timestamp $t_{0}$ denotes the direct path between the speaker and the microphone.
+We then map the time domain into the distance domain based on the speed of sound.
+The hand is small compared to the theoretical sensing range of C-FMCW (2.06m).
+The echo frame is 1-pixel wide, equivalent to 12ms (the duration of one frequency sweep), and 600-pixel long (the number of samples per sweep), equivalent to 2.06m.
+The value of each pixel represents the strength of the correlation.
 To remove reflections from the environment and focus on sensing the hand, we only use 54 pixels starting from $t_0$, equivalent to 18.52cm, large enough to cover full-hand movements.